chicio/chicio.github.io/_drafts/2020-10-30-swift-package-manager-resources.md

 //...other code
 ```

 In my ID3TagEditor I have some acceptance tests that uses some mp3 files and some images that I use to tests that ID3TagEditor works as expected.
 Before the Swift tools 5.3 I was disabling these tests on the Linux platform (that supports only the SwiftPM way to bundle libraries).
-But now there's a new Swift package directive called `resources` that you can add to your `target` or `testTarget` to load resources.
+But now there's a new Swift package `targets(...)` and `testTargets(...)` function parameter called `resources` that you can add to your `target` or `testTarget` to load resources.
-The `resources` directive takes as value a list of resource process rule as input.
+The `resources` parameter takes as value a list of resource process rule as input.
 You can choose between two type of rules:

 * process rule.
-You can create this rule by using the `process(_ path: String, localization: Resource.Localization? = nil) -> Resource` (you can find the offical documentation [here](https://developer.apple.com/documentation/swift_packages/resource/3554515-process)).
+You can create this rule by using the `static func process(_ path: String, localization: Resource.Localization? = nil) -> Resource` (you can find the offical documentation [here](https://developer.apple.com/documentation/swift_packages/resource/3554515-process)).
 This rule let you process the resource according to the platform you’re building the package for.
 This basically means that the build tools will optimize some files based on the type and the platform (e.g. images will be optimized if the target platform is iOS).
 You can also support different rule based on different locale/languages.

-* copy rules
+* copy rules.
+You can create this rule by using the `static func copy(_ path: String) -> Resource` (you can find the offical documentation [here](https://developer.apple.com/documentation/swift_packages/resource/3516880-copy)).
+This rule let you bundle your resources as they are without any optimization.

+Both the rule above accept a `_ path: String` parameter.
+This could be:

+* a path to a specific file
+* a path to a specific folder

+Given all this information I was ready to add the resources to my test target and enable the acceptance tests for the SwiftPM build (so now they were available on linux too :relaxed:).
+So I added the `resources` parameter to the `testTarget` call of my ID3TagEditor.
+The input value is a an array with just 1 rule: a `process` rule that takes as parameter the `Examples` folder, that is the place where I have all the resources (mp3 and images) used by the ID3TagEditor acceptance tests.
+Below you can find the complete `Packages.swift` file.

 ``` swift